Him Bahadur Shahi

-Him Bahadur Shahi (हिम बहादुर शाही) is a Nepali politician of Nepali Congress and Minister for Social Development in Karnali government since 6 February 2022.
-He is also serving as member of the Karnali Province Provincial Assembly.
+Him Bahadur Shahi (हिम बहादुर शाही; 1945 or 1946 – 16 September 2026) was a Nepali politician of the Nepali Congress and Minister for Social Development in the Karnali government from 6 February 2022.
+He also served as member of the Karnali Province Provincial Assembly.

-Shahi was elected to the assembly from 2017 provincial assembly elections through proportional list of the party.
+Shahi was elected to the assembly in the 2017 provincial assembly elections through proportional list of the party.
 Currently, he is the Minister for Internal Affairs and Law in Nepali Congress led Jeevan Bahadur Shahi government.

+Shahi died on 16 September 2026, at the age of 80.